indigolemon/ruby_switch/README.md

 It also looks for a script relating to the repository which it will then execute to setup the specified Ruby environment.
 If no such script can be found it will ensure your settings are restored to their defaults.

+You will also need to store your original system `PATH` and `GEM_HOME` so that they can be reverted when changing Gem Home.
+The scripts expect to find variables named `DEFAULT_PATH` and `DEFAULT_GEM_HOME` to allow this to happen.
+This is done after the function to setup the command prompt.

 Note: please remove any other `PS1=` lines if you use the below.

 	set_bash_prompt ()